Maximinodotpy/articles/038 - Animations with JavaScript/_blog/article.md

 ### Infinite Animation

-As you see we can also make an infinite animation with the after callback that we implemented.
+As you see, we can also make an infinite animation with the after-callback we implemented.

 ```ts
 function comeIn() {